juanorta/My_Pets/README.md

 # My Pet Family
-A web app to help users manage their pets and their needs
+A pet manager to help keep track of all your pet needs.
+With an easy to use interface. you can addd multiple pets and their respective appointments, food, weights, preventatives, medications, and veterinarians.

 # Where you can use it